-Peter Thompson, Managing Director for Barfoot & Thompson says, “Caring for our community is a cornerstone of our family-owned business and Starship is a natural partner for us to support given its tremendous and on-going impact on the health and well-being of children.
+Peter Thompson, Managing Director for Barfoot & Thompson says, “Caring for our community is a cornerstone of our family-owned business and Starship is a natural partner for us to support given its tremendous and ongoing impact on the health and well-being of children.

 "As funders of the initial Whare Hauora building launched in 2018, we've seen how this innovative facility has delivered easily accessible healthcare services alongside education in the school environment for some of our most vulnerable children.
 We’re excited to be part of the launch of the second such facility that will no doubt help to create better health and brighter futures for our children at the community level."

 The unit features a small waiting area, a private treatment space where children are seen and office space at the rear for administration.
-It has appealing décor that is child friendly, measures 11.34 metres long and 2.91 metres wide and is similar shape to a shipping container, making it easily re-locatable.
+It has appealing décor that is child friendly, measures 11.34 metres long and 2.91 metres wide and is a similar shape to a shipping container, making it easily re-locatable.

 Starship Foundation's Five-Star Partner Barfoot & Thompson sponsored the build, fit-out and installation of the Whare Hauora.
-The healthcare service is funded and provided by Starship Community which is part of Auckland District Health Board, and the school provides the physical location and utilities.
+The healthcare service is funded and provided by Starship Community which is part of the Auckland District Health Board, and the school provides the physical location and utilities.
 This project and shared vision has resulted from a true collaborative effort between health, education and business.

 Last modified:← Back to the news